-- 1. Detailed knowledge of the key concepts and theoretical frameworks relevant to community, youth & families work practice. - 2.
+- 1. Detailed knowledge of the key concepts and theoretical frameworks relevant to youth & community work practice. - 2.
 Awareness of the interpersonal, intrapersonal and the cultural and structural aspects of power relationships and the impact of injustice and inequality on the lives of individuals and communities. - 3.
-Comprehensive understanding of the role of the community, youth & families worker as transformative and educational practitioner, and of different models, approaches and methods of practice. - 4.
+Comprehensive understanding of the role of the youth & community worker as informal educator and of different models, approaches and methods of practice. - 4.
 Awareness of their professional role and their contribution to partnership, integrated teams and multi-professional practice. - 5.
 Appreciation of the centrality of values, ethics and critical reflective practice.